kehontas/Project-01/README.md

 **Overview:**
 Café JSON is an API for the coffee *connoisseur* in you!

 **User Stories:**
-1. A user can gather information about featured coffee beans to include the name, origin, roast, acididty and flavor.
+* A user can gather information about featured coffee beans to include the name, origin, roast, acididty and flavor.

-2. A user can see where this coffee is being served and add locations if needed.
+* A user can see where this coffee is being served and add locations if needed.

 **Technologies Used:**
-HTML/CSS, JavaScript, JQuery, Express, NodeJS, AJAX, MongoDB, Mongoose
+* HTML/CSS
+* JavaScript
+* JQuery
+* Express
+* NodeJS
+* AJAX
+* MongoDB
+* Mongoose

 ![cafeJSON]
 (http://i.imgur.com/6sogAqi.png?1)